InformaticsMatters/fragnet/fragnet-search/README.md

 4. Availability search - find the forms of a molecule from the fragment network that are available from suppliers
 5. Expansion search - expand out a single molecule returning isomeric molecules that can be purchased
 6. Expansion multi search - expand out a set of molecules returning isomeric molecules that can be purchased
+7. Fragments search - fetch all child fragments of a molecule
+8. Synthon expansion search - find expansions of a molecule that contain a particular "synthon"

 ### Supplier search